What is a student credit card?

-The last thing you want when you’re wading through the quicksand that is coursework is to be worrying about lack of funds, so it pays to put budgeting skills into action from the off.
-But should a student credit card play a part in your financial setup or will it leave your finances feeling more strained than a tightrope walker in a sandstorm?
+The last thing you want when you’re wading through the quicksand that is coursework is to be worrying about lack of funds, so it pays to put budgeting skills in action from the off.
+But should a student credit card play a part in your financial set up or will it only serve to further complicate your financial situation?

 How student credit cards work

 Paying for things with a credit card allows you to delay when you actually settle your bill for goods and services.
 You pay with your plastic online, over the phone or in person and then enjoy up to 56 days to pay off the balance in full.
 If you don’t clear the full balance you’ll need to pay at least the specified minimum payment each month, and your card provider will add your agreed rate of interest to your balance.
 For those who don’t clear their balance, debts can start to mount, so spending only what you can afford to clear is key.